kaf0/musically/README.md

-Research & Project approval (Part 1)

-Creating a music recommender based on a set of 'liked' songs involves several steps.
-Here's a high-level overview of how to approach this:

- 1. Data collection:
-    Collect a dataset of songs, including features like tempo, key, duration, danceability, energy, etc. You can use APIs like Spotify Web API or other music databases to gather this information.

- 2. Data preprocessing:
-    Clean the data by handling missing values, normalizing features, and converting categorical variables into numerical values.

- 3. Feature selection:
-    Choose relevant features that can help determine song similarity, such as genre, tempo, key, energy, danceability, etc.

- 4. User preferences:
-    Maintain a list of 'liked' songs for each user.
-These songs will be used to find similar songs and make recommendations.

- 5. Calculate similarity:
-    Calculate the similarity between the 'liked' songs and the other songs in the dataset using a similarity metric like cosine similarity, Euclidean distance, or Pearson correlation.

- 6. Recommend songs:
+Music Recommender Script Documentation

+Overview

+This script provides a simple music recommender system based on a set of 'liked' songs.
+The recommender uses the Spotify Web API to fetch audio features for both the 'liked' songs and a given playlist.
+It then calculates the similarity between the 'liked' songs and the songs in the playlist using cosine similarity and recommends the top N most similar songs.

+Requirements

+    Python 3.6 or higher
+    spotipy
+    pandas
+    A Spotify Developer account with a registered application (Client ID and Client Secret)

+Installation

+Install the required packages using pip:

+pip install spotipy pandas

+Configuration

+    Register your application on the Spotify Developer Dashboard to get your Client ID and Client Secret.
+    Set up environment variables for SPOTIFY_CLIENT_ID and SPOTIFY_CLIENT_SECRET with your actual Client ID and Client Secret.

+Usage

+    Replace the placeholders song_id_1, song_id_2, song_id_3, and playlist_id in the musically.py script with actual Spotify song IDs (for the 'liked' songs) and a playlist ID containing songs to compare.

+    Set the number of recommended songs by changing the value of N.

+    Run the Python script:

+python musically.py

-    Sort the songs based on their similarity scores and recommend the top N songs to the user.
+The script will output the top N recommended songs based on the similarity to the 'liked' songs.

+Customization

+    To use a different similarity metric, replace the cosine_similarity function with another similarity function from sklearn.metrics.pairwise (e.g., euclidean_distances or manhattan_distances).

+    To filter the recommended songs by additional criteria, modify the recommended_songs list comprehension.
+For example, you can filter by a specific genre, popularity threshold, or release year.

+    To further improve the recommender system, consider incorporating additional features such as song lyrics, genre information, or collaborative filtering based on user preferences.